 Larry May is the W. Alton Jones Professor of Philosophy, Professor of Law, and Professor of Political Science at Vanderbilt University, where he has taught since 2009.

-He also is an affiliated faculty member, and member of the board, of the Center for Ethics and the Rule of Law at the Law School of the University of Pennsylvania.
+He also is an affiliated faculty member, and Executive Board member, of the Center for Ethics and the Rule of Law at the Law School of the University of Pennsylvania.